-4. MPD XML Schema Document Artifacts
+4. IEPD XML Schema Document Artifacts

-XML schema document artifacts are the essential content of MPDs because they normatively define and declare data components.
-The purpose of an MPD is determined by the XML schema document or document set(s) it contains; furthermore, each XML schema document may have a different purpose.
-The [NIEM Naming and Design Rules 3.0] addresses some schema documents as conformance targets including reference schema documents, extension schema documents, and schema document sets.
+XML schema document artifacts are the essential content of IEPDs because they normatively define and declare data components.
+The purpose of an IEPD is determined by the XML schema document or document set(s) it contains; furthermore, each XML schema document may have a different purpose.
+The [NIEM Naming and Design Rules 4.0] addresses some schema documents as conformance targets including reference schema documents, extension schema documents, and schema document sets.
 Each conformance target may adhere to a different (though possibly overlapping) set of conformance rules.
-Consult the [NIEM Naming and Design Rules 3.0] for these rules.
+Consult the [NIEM Naming and Design Rules 4.0] for these rules.
 NIEM also employs a special technique that relies on constraint schema document sets (See Section 4.5, Constraint Schema Document Sets, below).

 The following subsections define each type of NIEM schema document and document set, and identify the types of MPDs that contain them.